glotzerlab/signac/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My name is on the [list of contributors](https://github.com/glotzerlab/signac/blob/master/contributors.yaml).
 - [ ] My code follows the [code style guideline](https://github.com/glotzerlab/signac/blob/master/CONTRIBUTING.md#code-style) of this project.
 - [ ] The changes introduced by this pull request are covered by existing or newly introduced tests.

-If necessary:
-- [ ] I have updated the API documentation as part of the package doc-strings.
+- [ ] I have updated the API documentation as part of the package doc-strings, or this is not necessary.
-- [ ] I have created a separate pull request to update the [framework documentation](https://docs.signac.io/) on [signac-docs](https://github.com/glotzerlab/signac-docs) and linked it here.
+- [ ] I have created a separate pull request to update the [framework documentation](https://docs.signac.io/) on [signac-docs](https://github.com/glotzerlab/signac-docs) and linked it here, or this is not necessary.
 - [ ] I have updated the [changelog](https://github.com/glotzerlab/signac/blob/master/changelog.txt) and added all related issue and pull request numbers for future reference (if applicable).
 See example below.
 <!-- Example for a changelog entry: `Fix issue with launching rockets to the moon (#101, #212).` -->